Omarmonem0/Bully-algorithm/README.md

 7- Election begins.

 ### Interprocess communication
-Process communication is done through sockets programming
+Process communication is done through sockets programming, I used socket programming because i found it the most relevant solution for this problem because it frees me from synchronization and locks complexity.

 ### Environment
 OS : Ubuntu 18.04.4 LTS